Wiccans and pagans in the United States military: Headstone emblems

 Prior to 2007, the United States Department of Veterans Affairs (VA) did not allow the use of the pentacle as an approved emblem of belief on headstones and markers in military cemeteries.
 This policy was changed in April 2007 to settle a lawsuit.
 In the two years following, "more than a dozen" official gravestones received the pentacle.

 The VA also added the hammer of Thor to the list of approved emblems in May 2013, and the awen in 2017.

 Addition to religious codes

-In 2017 a major update to the U.S. Army religious codes added several pagan, Wiccan, Druid, and heathen classifications to the possible personal identification choices.
+In 2017 a major update to the U.S. Army religious codes added several pagan, Wiccan, Druid, and Heathen classifications to the possible personal identification choices.

 Religious accommodations

 In 2018, as a response to the Department of the Army's 2017 ruling to allow the growth of beards in accordance with religious traditions as an exception to Army Regulation 670-1, a soldier assigned to the 795th Military Police Battalion was given authorization to grow a beard in observance of his heathen faith.
-This ruling was seen as unusual given the fact that beards are not required in the heathen religion, unlike religions such as Sikhi.
+This ruling was seen as unusual given the fact that beards are not required in the Heathen religion, unlike religions such as Sikhism.